-ESI will establish a system for monitoring the approach of electrical storms IAW DOD 4145.26-M, C3.7.1.
-The ESI Health and Safety Manager will be responsible for monitoring severe weather and advising the Project Manager when to initiate safe shutdown and evacuation procedures.
+Additionally if permitted and desired, ESI will establish a system for monitoring the approach of electrical storms IAW DOD 4145.26-M, C3.7.1.
+The ESI Health and Safety Manager will be responsible for monitoring severe weather and advising the ESI Project Manager when to initiate safe shutdown and evacuation procedures.
 ESI will use local weather forecasts, lightning strike software, hand-held lightning warning meters, and visual observation for data on monitoring the approach of electrical storms and making decisions on operational shutdown and personnel evacuation.
-ESI will monitor for wind speed and direction to collect and assess environmental conditions related to daily disposal operations.
-Use of either a Contained Burn Chamber or Kiln Disposal Unit with pollution abatement system for disposing of will eliminate the open burning requirement that no burning will take place when wind velocity exceeds 15 mph IAW DOD 4145.26-M, C15.9.3.3.
+ESI will monitor for wind speed and direction to collect and assess environmental conditions related to daily burning operations.
+Use of a Contained Burn Chamber with pollution control equipment for burning material will eliminate the open burning requirement that no burning will take place when wind velocity exceeds 15 mph IAW DOD 4145.26-M, C15.9.3.3.